devvictrix/py-pixel-bot/README.md

 ```bash
 python -m py_pixel_bot add-region <profile_name_or_path>
 ```
-The profile will be created if it doesn't exist.
+The profile will be created if it doesn't exist by the `ConfigManager` used by the tool.

 ### Editing a Profile (Full GUI Editor)